The Mouse on the Moon: Plot

 Financial disaster looms for Grand Fenwick when the current vintage of its only export, wine, starts exploding in would-be consumers' faces.
-Prime Minister Mountjoy (Ron Moody) decides to ask the United States for a loan, ostensibly to fund its entry in the race to the Moon, but actually to save the duchy (and install modern plumbing so he can have a hot bath).
+Prime Minister Mountjoy decides to ask the United States for a loan, ostensibly to fund its entry in the race to the Moon, but actually to save the duchy (and both introduce television and install modern plumbing so he can have a hot bath).
 The devious politician knows that the Americans will not believe him, but will consider the half million dollars he is asking for to be cheap propaganda supporting their hollow call for international co-operation in space.
 He is delighted when they send him double the amount as an outright gift.
-The Soviets, not wishing to be one-upped by their Cold War rivals, deliver an obsolete rocket.
-Mountjoy asks resident scientist Professor Kokintz (David Kossoff) to arrange a small explosion during the "launch" of their lunar rocket to make it look like they have actually spent the money as intended.
+The Soviets, not wishing to be one-upped by their Cold War rivals, deliver an obsolete rocket (with its nose cone accidentally breaking a window of Grand Fenwick's parliament in the process).